onedata/onedata-documentation/docs/glossary.md

 A central entity of a single Onedata ecosystem instance, which constitutes an independent data management platform, bringing together multiple data centers — [providers][provider].
-Serves as a center of authority and an entry point to the system.
-Managed by the [Onezone][] service.
+Zone serves as a center of authority and an entry point to the system.
+It is managed by the [Onezone][] service.
 Learn more [here][docs-intro-zone].

 <!-- references -->